NVIDIA/cloud-native-docs/container-toolkit/arch-overview.rst

 package is continuously being enhanced with additional functionality and tools that simplify working with containers and NVIDIA devices.

-However, if you want to use Kubernetes with Docker, you need to either configure the Docker ``daemon.json`` to include a reference to the NVIDIA Container Runtime and set this runtime as the default or install the ``nvidia-docker2`` package which would overwrite the ``daemon.json`` file on the host.
+To use Kubernetes with Docker, you need to configure the Docker ``daemon.json`` to include a reference to the NVIDIA Container Runtime and set this runtime as the default.
+The NVIDIA Container Toolkit contains a utility to update this file as highlighed in the ``docker``-specific installation instructions.

-See the :ref:`install-guide` for more information on installing ``nvidia-docker2`` on various Linux distributions.
+See the :ref:`install-guide` for more information on installing the NVIDIA Container Toolkit on various Linux distributions.

 Package Repository
 ```````````````````